 BC – “Bone Conduction Driver” or bone-conduction driver, which transmits vibration to the body of the headphones, transmitting sound through the bone/cartilage to the inner ear.

-LDAC – treble, high quality, high speed (Sony).
+LDAC – high quality, high speed (Sony).

 SBC is the basic Bluetooth standard, low quality.